Cultural Resistance to Technology: From Machine-breakers to Citizen Developers (1)🔗

 We will never lay down Arms [till] The House of Commons passes an Act to put down all Machinery hurtful to Commonality, and repeal that to hang Frame Breakers.

 The Luddite movement started in 1811 and was totally defeated by 1817.
-The determination machine-breakers showed in protest of a technological breakthrough garnered a lot of attention in the later history writing.
+The determination machine-breakers showed in protest of a technological breakthrough garnered a lot of attention in the later historiography.
 But there might be a lesson for us in their motives.
-Thompson used the term moral economy to account for the way machine-breakers perceived that transformation they were subject to (Thompson, 1963, pp.63, 550, 583).
+Thompson used the term 'moral economy' to account for the way machine-breakers perceived the transformation they were subject to (Thompson, 1963, pp.63, 550, 583).
 According to this view, the machine-breakers believed that there were social values rooted in a traditional, paternalistic society upholding the economic order.
-These people thought they were party to a social contract and thus had a right to livelihood.
+These people thought they were party to a social contract, and thus had a right to livelihood.
 But the new machinery, by driving down prices of products, was putting them out of work and violating their ancient rights.
 This was the reason that made them take up arms against the royal army.
 In other words, stockingers, croppers, weavers and the like were the casualties in the battle between a traditional moral economy and free market forces.

-These protests and mob violence were the symptoms of a crumbling socio-economic order.
+The machine-breaker protests and the ensuing mob violence were the symptoms of a crumbling socio-economic order.
 They were the signs that Industry 1.0 had arrived.
 Industry 2.0, which came with increasing electrification, expanding railway network and the first assembly lines, and Industry 3.0, which relied on computer technologies, all had their winners and losers.
-Today we are standing at the threshold of another industrial revolution — the term Industry 4.0 was not coined for nothing.
+Today we are standing at the threshold of another industrial revolution—the term Industry 4.0 was not coined for nothing.
 This one, too, is coming with all the destructive powers of previous revolutions.
 Do we have a moral economy in place?
 Who stands to lose this time around?
 This discussion deserves another post.